 The Sections above provide an introduction to some key aspects relating to these Treasury notes:

-- The Treasury clerks who signed and numbered the notes on behalf of the Register and the Treasurer
+- The Treasury clerks who signed the notes on behalf of the Register and the Treasurer

 - The Financial Record of the notes as documented by Mr. Thian in his Register of the Confederate Debt